Hands on: Hands on: Sony FE 600mm f/4 GM OSS review

 - Aberrations seem very low

-Autofocus accuracy and speed is critical on a lens like this, so it's great to find the lens can get a lock on the subject very quickly and work well with the camera's tracking system to stay with it as it moves around the scene.
-We already had the opportunity to test this previously with the FE 400mm f/2.8 GM OSS lens, and we can't see this working any differently here; it works very well and we were impressed with our hit rate during the polo match.
+Autofocus accuracy and speed is critical on a lens like this, so it's great to find that the Sony FE 600mm f/4 GM OSS can lock onto a subject very quickly, and work well with the camera's tracking system to stay with it as it moves around the scene.
+We've had the opportunity to test this previously with the FE 400mm f/2.8 GM OSS lens, and we can't see it working any differently here; it works very well and we were impressed with our hit rate during the polo match.

 Click here for the full-size image